jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 So the logic goes like this:

- * if int1 *is not* set at the same time as int0, then we only care about the half-tooth rounding error from the division
+ * if int1 *is not* set at the same time as int0, then we only care about the half-tooth rounding error from the division (if there is one)
  * if int1 *is* set at the same time as int0, then:
    * if we already have a half-tooth rounding correction, then add a *whole* tooth and remove the half-tooth correction
    * if we didn't already have a half-tooth correction, add one now

-The resulting, final half-tooth correction is stored in 22h.0, which is the location that actually controls the half-tooth correction logic we saw in the speed sensor routine.
+The resulting, final half-tooth correction is stored in 22h.0, which is the location that actually controls the half-tooth correction logic we'll see soon in the speed sensor routine.

 Now suppose we don't get any more ref sensor pulses after the engine starts, for some reason.
 We have to get at least one to get started - but from that point on, 22h.0 will include the ref sensor/speed sensor phase correction.
 For this reason, the current value of 22h.0 set here is later preserved during both the dwell (0097) and spark (00B8) calculations, and added to the calculation before being overwritten with any new rounding error.

 Next we decrement our counter 2B.
 The reason for this is that when the counter reaches zero and it's time to fire the ignition event, we will end up delaying for one whole tooth before firing the event.
-This helps to guarntee that the event is fired with refernce to a ver precise position, but it does need to be compensated.
-Decrementing the counter here has the effect of advancing the timing by one edge, so that compensates for the delay we'll have later.
+This helps to guarantee that the event is fired with refernce to a very precise position, but it does need to be compensated for.
+Decrementing the counter here has the effect of advancing the timing by one edge, so that takes care of it.

 There's an exception to this though - if 2B is equal to exactly 1, then we can't decrement it because the counter would roll over to 255 upon the first speed sensor interrupt!
 The workaround for this is that we decrement the dwell period 30h instead.
 This will cause the dwell to end sooner, thus advancing the spark to compensate for the delay.
+A short reduction in dwell time typically won't hurt anything, and it's the best we can do in this scenario, which is fairly unlikely to happen anyway.
 Why decrement 30h *twice*?
 Because 30h represents the dwell period in half-teeth, whereas 2B is whole teeth.

 Then we set 35h to zero.
 This is an index variable that keeps track of which of the two cylinders in the rotation is going to fire next.

 Finally we set the coil to a predetermined state in 22h.3.
-The reason for this is that at higher rpm, the dwell needs to start before the ref sensor pulse happens.
+The reason for this is that at higher rpm, the dwell may need to start before or during the ref sensor routine.
 This flag indicates if the state needs to be set immediately within the ref sensor routine.
 Later we'll see how this flag gets determined.

 ## The speed sensor interrupt routine (countdown)